andrewcooke/choochoo/docs/impulse.md

 1. Each Heart Rate measurement is converted to a HR Zone following the schema used by the [British Cycling calculator](https://www.britishcycling.org.uk/membership/article/20120925-Power-Calculator-0).

+    This step transforms arbitrary Heart Rate values onto a scale that has some physiological basis.
+Zones are relative to FTHR (Functional Threshold Heart Rate).
+The values are comparabale between different people.

     The calculated zone is a floating point value, numerically equal to the zone number at the lower end of the zone, and linearly